DiegoB1911/DuckSquad/README.md

 # 🦆 DuckSquad 🎮

 Welcome to **DuckSquad** — a thrilling 2D turn-based military strategy game!
-Battle with friends or AI in a chaotic world of ducks armed with unique weapons, special items, and strategy-focused battlefields. 🪖💥 Will you lead your squad to victory?
+Battle with friends or AI in a chaotic world of ducks armed with unique weapons, special items, and strategy-focused battlefields. 💥 Will you lead your squad to victory?

 ## 📝 Game Overview

 DuckSquad is a multiplayer game for 2 to 6 players.
 Each team’s goal is simple yet intense: **annihilate the opposition** using an arsenal of weapons 🪓🔫 and strategic environmental elements, such as giant rocks, explosive barrels, and more.
-Choose your moves wisely, as every detail of the battlefield could change the course of the game! 🌍🔥
+Choose your moves wisely, Quack!
+I mean as every detail of the battlefield could change the course of the game! 🌍🔥

 ### 🎮 Game Modes
 - **Battle Royale 🏆**: Teams of 1 to 3 ducks face off in all-out warfare.